[Solved] Windows 10 Fall Creators Update won’t install

 And finally, if you’re still unable to install the upgrade even after performing all the previous solutions, perhaps your best bet is to take matters into your own hands and just update your system manually.

-As we know, there are two legitimate ways to install the Fall Creators Update on your computer.
-So, if the Windows Update has failed, your only chance is to turn to the Media Creation Tool.
+As we know, there are two legitimate ways to install a Windows update on your computer.
+So, if the automatic Windows Update process has failed, your only chance is to turn to the Media Creation Tool.

 We already have the article about installing Windows 10 Fall Creators Update, so you can check it out for precise instructions.
 Even though the updates are different, the procedure is identical.